sap-tutorials/Tutorials/tutorials/opps-basic-scenario-coupon-management/opps-basic-scenario-coupon-management.md

 ### Get to know the business scenario

-* Business goal: In your **Heidelberg** store (business unit ID: `FC01`) you want to promote coffee machines to free up stock.
-For this, you have created the following promotion: **Buy a coffee machine and show the coupon TIME FOR COFFEE to get 100 Euro off**.
+* Business goal: You are a promotion planner working for a coffee machine vendor.
+As sales has slowed down, you are planning a promotional campaign to increase revenue and reduce stock.
+You want to create a promotional campaign for your target group **coffee lovers** in the **Heidelberg** region (business unit ID: `FC01`).
+For this, you have created the following promotion: **Buy a coffee machine and show the coupon COFFEE LOVERS to get 50 Euro off**.
-* Your promotion is valid from **September 1st, 2024 until September 30th, 2024**.
+* Your promotion is valid from **October 1st, 2024 until December 31st, 2024**.
 * The **regular sales price** for the **coffee machine** (material number: `COFFEE_MACHINE`) is **500 Euro**.
 * You are planning to generate 200 coupon codes and read them.
 * You call the coupon service with the promotion information (store, products, date, time).